 The medic-nin nodded (the left wall broke again, exposing another near-identical room) and handed Naruto a hospital gown that had been hanging on the wall.
 Naruto turned away, not out of modesty so much as a sudden dread that the illusion would catch the medic-nin and he would be subjected to another round of blood and death.
 He slid into the gown, knotting it as tightly as it would knot, then spoke without turning around.
 "Thank you, medic-san.
 Do you know where my other clothes are?"

 The door opened.
 Naruto looked up and saw the medic-nin stepping through, holding a tray.
 This time, the tray split in two, a plate and glass falling to the ground and shattering.
 He shook his head convulsively, trying to clear out his mind, as the medic walked over to him with the entirely intact meal tray.
 He set it on the ground in front of Naruto, deploying its legs so that it made a passable table.
 "Here you are, Naruto-san.
-Also, Hokage-sama," he emphasized the honorific, "is here to see you again.
+Also, Hokage-sama," he made a point of the honorific, "is here to see you again.
 I'll bring him up in three minutes.
 Be polite."
 With this admonition he again disappeared out the door.
 Naruto, who had looked down as soon as he saw the medic, looked up again, and ate.
-The food was indifferent.
-The cutlery was prone to illusory bisection.
+The food was no better than it had been the night before, but he was hungry enough not to care.

 The doctor rushed up to him.
 "Naruto-san!
 What's wrong?"
 Naruto was hyperventilating, his mind still occupied by the image of that same doctor in pieces on the floor.
 "What's wrong?"
 The Hokage came up behind, pushing the doctor aside with one arm.
 He knelt in front of Naruto, his hands on the boy's shoulders.